bcmpinc/looptunes/README.md

 **Circle creation/removal:**
 - Use the *0-9* keys to add new circles.
 - Hold *shift* to insert new circles with 1Hz instead of 440Hz.
 - Clone circles by holding *ctrl* while dragging them.
+Hold *shift* to include child nodes.
-- Delete circles using the *delete* key (note that there is no undo).
+- Delete circles using the *delete* key.
+Hold *shift* to include child nodes.
-- Delete entire trees using *shift + delete* (there is still no undo).
+- Copy a node and all its children with *ctrl + C* and paste with *ctrl + V*.
+- You can save a copied tree by pasting it into a text file.

 **Connectivity**
 - Add/change connection by holding *shift* and dragging from one circle to another.